kogakure/website-11ty-stefanimhoff.de/src/posts/2014/gulp-tutorial-13-revisioning.md

 ## Revisioning

-Optimizing of my assets is done.
+Optimizing my assets is done.
 But one important thing is missing: Revisioning.

-For better performance, one should always cache the assets for a very long time.
-Hard drives are huge these days but speed for requesting assets isn’t still that awesome (especially on mobile).
+For better performance, one should always cache the assets for a long time.
+Hard drives are huge these days, but the speed for requesting assets isn’t that wonderful (on mobile devices).
 But one problem occurs if you cache the assets on a hard drive of a visitor.
-If you update a file, the browser will still serve the old file.
-And if you cache it for 10 years the user will never get the new asset, unless s/he deletes the browser cache manually.
-But which user does this?
+If you update a file, the browser will serve the old file.
+And if you cache it for 10 years, the user will never get the new asset, unless s/he deletes the browser cache manually.
+Yet what user does this?

 That’s why we need to rename every file that has been changed to invalidate the cache.
-I remember the days when we had to add a number by hand to our assets like `image_r1.png`, `image_r2.png`.
+I remember the days when we had to add a number manually to our assets, like `image_r1.png`, or `image_r2.png`.
 This sucks.
-Today reading the content of a file and generating a checksum can achieve this easier.
-This checksum will be always the same unless something gets changed.
+Today, reading the content of a file and generating a checksum can achieve this easier.
+This checksum will always be the same unless something gets changed.

 My next task will rename all assets.
-This way the `application.css` will become `application-f084d03b.css`.
-If I change just one dot in this file it will get a new filename.
+This way, the `application.css` will become `application-f084d03b.css`.
+If I change one tiny thing in this file, it will get a new filename.

 I install `gulp-rev`, which will handle this renaming of assets: